Timeline

 1901 Population 408

-Parish Council take over the village greens from Sir Charles Knightley 1897
+Parish Council takes over the village greens from Sir Charles Knightley 1897

 1891 Population 519